fdeblasio/pokeemerald-expansion/README.md

     - Spd: 97->100
     - Held item: Heart Scale: 50%->100%

+- Bagon/Shelgon/Salamence:
+    - Learn Dragon Pulse by level up

-- Salamence:
+- Beldum:
-    - Learns Dual Wingbeat by level up
+    - Learns Metal Claw by level up

+- Metang/Metagross:
+    - Learn Psybeam by level up

+- Regirock/Regice/Registeel:
+    - Learn Rest and Endure by level up

-- Latios/Latias:
+- Latios/Latias (postgame):
     - Level up learnset slightly restructured to avoid a battle where they only have one attacking move

 - Kyogre:
+    - Learns Aurora Beam, Surf, and Thunder by level up
     - Learns Origin Pulse at level 63 instead of level 1
-    - Learns Aurora Beam at level 1 instead of Body Slam
-    - Learns Surf at level 27 instead of Muddy Water
-    - Learns Thunder at level 81 instead of Double-Edge

 - Groudon:
+    - Learns Bulldoze and Solar Blade by level up
     - Learns Precipice Blades at level 63 instead of level 1
-    - Learns Bulldoze at level 1 instead of Mud Shot
-    - Learns Solar Blade at level 81 instead of Solar Beam

 - Rayquaza:
-    - Learns Fly at level 1 instead of level 63
+    - Swaps Dragon Ascent and Fly levels

+- Jirachi (postgame):
-    - Learns Dragon Ascent at level 63 instead of level 1
+    - Learns Flash Cannon by level up

+- Deoxys (postgame):
+    - Can use the Meteorite item to change forms

 **NOTE: Nothing past here is in the main game**